 - Finally, I poured the Posset mixture into individual serving dishes and refrigerated it, uncovered, until the Lemon Posset was fully set.
 This took about three hours.

 I ended up with four silky-smooth Classic English Lemon Possets.
-For serving, I topped the Lemon Posset with some whipped cream and a raspberry.
+I topped the Lemon Posset with some whipped cream and a raspberry for serving.

 Frequently Asked Questions

-Lime juice can be used instead of lemon juice to make a lime posset, which has a more tropical flavor.
-You can substitute other citrus juices such as orange, grapefruit, or tangerine.
+Lime juice can be used instead of lemon juice to make a lime posset with a more tropical flavor.
+You can substitute citrus juices like orange, grapefruit, or tangerine.
 However, with these substitutions, you may need to adjust the amount of sugar or juice depending on the sweetness and acidity of the other citrus fruits.

 If the cream curdles too much, it can become grainy or lumpy.
 If this occurs, you can try to save the mixture by straining it through a fine-mesh strainer or cheesecloth.
 You can also try to blend it with an immersion blender or food processor until smooth.

-If the lemon posset did not set, it could be because the cream and sugar mixture was not cooked long enough or because not enough lemon juice was added.
+If the lemon pose was not set, it could be because the cream and sugar mixture was not cooked long enough or because not enough lemon juice was added.
 The acidity from the lemon reacts with the cream, allowing the mixture to thicken and set.

 Lemon Posset can be prepared a day or two in advance, covered, and refrigerated.
-This can even enhance the flavor as it gives more time for the flavors to meld together.
+This can even enhance the flavor, giving more time for the flavors to meld together.

-Lemon Posset is naturally gluten-free as it’s made from cream, sugar, and lemon juice, none of which contain gluten.
+Lemon Posset is naturally gluten-free, made from cream, sugar, and lemon juice, none containing gluten.

 Recipe Tips and Tricks